MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobject.md

 # CdmObject

-This is the base interface for all CDM interfaces.
-It is extended by *CdmObjectBase* and *CdmObjectDefinitionBase*.
+This is the base interface/class for all CDM interfaces.
+It is extended by *CdmObjectBase* and *CdmObjectDefinitionBase* in C# and Java.

 ```
 public interface CdmObject
 ```
+*CdmObject is a class in Python.*

 ## Properties
 |Name|Type|Description|